Everett Timberwolves Youth Cheer

 I initially joined the Timberwolves as a tumbling coach after Coach Jene caught wind that I had essentially been born and raised in a Gymnastics facility.
 Between competing and coaching, I have almost 30 years of history & experience in the tumbling and gym world.
 I have a 5-year-old who is OBSESSED with being a Timberwolf; she puts on her uniform and cheers every night before bed (I am serious when I say, “every night”.)
 My goal is to create the best growth and learning environment for my daughter and this team while having an absolute blast!

 Even though I am new to the cheer world, I am known for my strong ambition, very loud voice, and positive attitude.
-Coach Jene has been an amazing mentor and I am proud to say that I am and forever will be a Timberwolf!
+I am and forever will be a Timberwolf!